Hike Stone Mountain State Park

 Estimated Reading Time: 15 minutes

-It’s time to get back in shape after…..whatever happened to make you feel less than your optimal buff self.
+It’s time to get back in shape after…..*whatever* happened over the Holidays to make you feel less than your optimal buff self 😉

-Maybe you’ve just been really busy, or worn out from your Summer and Fall adventures, or – like me – you’ve been laid low by allergies or seasonal cold and flu?
+Maybe you’ve just been really busy, or worn out from your Christmas and New Year’s adventures, or – like me – you’ve been laid low by seasonal cold and flu?

-Or maybe some of you – also like me – can’t remember how to dress yourself to go anywhere if it’s not 100 degrees and 99% humidity outside?
+Or maybe some of you – also like me – can’t remember how to dress yourself to go anywhere if red, green and glitter aren’t the dress code?

 Author ready for a hike